srfirouzi/webui/README.md

-If terminal output is unavailable (e.g. if you launch app bundle on MacOS or GUI app on Windows) you may use `webui.Debug()` and `webui.Debugf()` to print logs.
-On MacOS such logs will be printed via NSLog and can be seen in the `Console` app.
-On Windows they use `OutputDebugString` and can be seen using `DebugView` app.
+If terminal output is unavailable (e.g. if you launch app bundle on MacOS or GUI app on Windows) you may use `webui.Debug()` and `webui.Debugf()` to print logs.On Windows they use `OutputDebugString` and can be seen using `DebugView` app.
 On Linux logging is done to stderr and can be seen in the terminal or redirected to a file.